SwifTicketTeam/SwifTicket/API.md

 ### POST `/api/account/theatres/get`

-Returns all theatres owned by a specific vendor.
+Returns all theatres owned by a vendor.

 **Request Body:**